-If you have been out of work for a while, trying to re-enter today’s job market can seem overwhelming.
+If you’ve been out of work for a while after becoming a parent, trying to re-enter today’s job market can seem overwhelming.
 We’ve put together a guide of job application tips for returning parents to make the transition back into the workforce as smooth as possible.

-Even better, the government has modernised apprenticeships in recent years.
-This means you can get high quality training whilst earning a full wage.
+What’s more, the government has modernised apprenticeships in recent years, meaning you can get high-quality training whilst earning a full wage.
 For parents, this can make all the difference when working around your existing commitments.
-Employers will often allow more flexibility with apprenticeships, such that you could also extend the apprenticeship to make it part time.
+Employers will often allow more flexibility with apprenticeships, such that you could extend the apprenticeship to make it part-time.

-Research found that parents who had spent a lot of time looking after children were dramatically more effective at multitasking and prioritising their workload.
-On top of that was a trend to be more hard-working and have greater communication skills, particularly those related to listening, patience and empathy.
+For instance, parents who have spent a lot of time looking after children tend to be more effective at multitasking and prioritising their workload.
+On top of that, they can be more hard-working and have greater communication skills, particularly those related to listening, patience, and empathy.

-Finding inclusive employers, like those listed on our directory, will allow you to return to flexible work that could mean an easing back into the workplace.
-If the role allows it, you could request flexitime in which you agree to a certain number of hours but you can fulfil them at a time that suits you.
+Finding inclusive employers, like those listed in our directory, will allow you to return to flexible work that could mean an easing back into the workplace.
+If the role allows it, you could request flexi-time.
+This is a contractual agreement to work a certain number of hours but you can fulfil them at a time that suits you.